Wellness & Aesthetics·9 July 2026·Updated 13 August 2026·7 min read

 She's a plastic surgeon in one of the most tightly regulated content categories there is.
-Here's the doctor-led system we built for Dr Marion Chan, and the growth it produced in her first month.
+Here is the doctor-led system behind 430K month-one reach and a following that has grown from roughly 11K to 36.2K.

 Here's what makes that number matter.
 She works in one of the most tightly regulated content categories there is.
 Australia's medical board advertising rules mean a plastic surgeon can't post patient testimonials, can't show idealized-body imagery, and can't imply that surgery will make anyone happier or more confident.
 Most doctors read those rules and decide content is not worth the risk.
 She grew anyway, inside every guideline.